 Boyer then co-founded and edited Offworld, a subsidiary games site of internet-institution Boing Boing, which quickly made a name for itself as a premiere independent games and video game culture site, before eventually becoming a contributing editor of Boing Boing itself.

-In spring of 2010, Boyer assumed the role of Chairman of the Independent Games Festival — often referred to as the ‘Sundance’ of the videogames world — where he is currently overseeing its 14th annual awards.
+In spring of 2010, Boyer assumed the role of Chairman of the Independent Games Festival — often referred to as the ‘Sundance’ of the videogames world — which he ran for the following five years.

-At the same time, Boyer began speaking both here in the U.S. — at the Game Developers Conference & its Independent Games Summit offshoot and to Austin’s International Game Developers Association — and internationally, keynoting conferences like Australia’s Freeplay, Sweden’s Nordic Game and GDC Europe, held in Germany.
+At the same time, Boyer began speaking both here in the U.S. — at the Game Developers Conference & its Independent Games Summit offshoot, Austin’s International Game Developers Association, IndieCade & more — and internationally, keynoting conferences like Australia’s Freeplay, Sweden’s Nordic Game, and in Germany at GDC Europe.

 Boyer can be reached at firstname.lastname@example.org with any questions, concerns, speaking invitations or other clever schemes.